drugis/addis-core/triplestore/README.md

  2. Convert the stated relationships to RDF using the supplied Perl script.

- 3. Use Protege and the Hermit reasoner to classify SNOMED CT and export the inferred relationships.
+ 3. Use [Protege][protege] and the [Hermit][hermit] reasoner to classify SNOMED CT and export the inferred relationships.

- 4. Load both sets into the graph `http://www.ihtsdo.org/SNOMEDCT/`.
+ 4. Load both sets into a graph named `http://www.ihtsdo.org/SNOMEDCT/`.

 ### ATC classification